jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 </p>

-# Homebridge plugin for HomeWizard Energy
+# Homebridge plugin for HomeWizard Energy Socket

 This Homebridge plugin exposes your [HomeWizard Energy Sockets](https://www.homewizard.com/shop/wi-fi-energy-socket/) to Apple HomeKit.
 So you can use the Home App to manually switch - or automate - your Energy Sockets.